-This is Part 5 of our Understanding Disability series.
+This is Part 5 of our Understanding Disability series by Nim Ralph.
 We have so far learned about the historical models which have affected our understanding of disability today.
 Some of those models (especially the Medical Model) still widely affect people’s understanding of disability today.

 At Drake Music we work with the Social Model and this informs every part of our practice.
 The Social Model is very much a live, debated and discussed way of thinking, so join in and be part of the conversation.